yalasoo/tp/docs/team/zengjing.md

 * **Enhancements to existing features**:
     * **UI Improvements**: Enhanced the user interface to better display contact information including the new birthday field, improving readability and visual appeal.
-    * **Testing**: Significantly improved test coverage by adding comprehensive unit and integration tests for new features (Birthday field and View command) as well as existing functionality.
+    * **Testing**: Improved test coverage by adding comprehensive unit and integration tests for new features (Birthday field and View command) as well as existing functionality.

 * **Documentation**:
     * User Guide: